vectier/springpress/README.md

 A ControllerMapping parameter
 - path - a string of route path
   - It can be anything that [Express.js](https://expressjs.com/en/4x/api.html#path-examples) support
-- method - an enum of http method (You can import `Methods` from Springpress)
+- method - an enum of HTTP method (You can import `Methods` from Springpress)

-Now, your client will see `http://localhost:3000/dog/name` and get a response in json type like below.
+Now, your client will see `http://localhost:3000/dog/name` and get a response in JSON type like below.

 ```json
 {